 EPA, when consumed from food sources such as fatty fish or in supplement form, is readily incorporated into circulating lipids (Miles et al. 2004).
-Hence, this analysis assesses and compares the extent of conversion of SDA-rich oils and EPA-rich oils to EPA in blood plasma and in erythrocytes.
-The EPA levels in these blood fractions are assumed to reflect the conversion levels of omega-3s in other human tissues.
+This analysis assesses and compares the extent of conversion of SDA-rich oils and EPA-rich oils to EPA in blood plasma and in erythrocyte membranes.
+The proportion of EPA in these blood fractions is assumed to reflect the proportion of omega-3s in other human tissues.